darrylwest/jekyll-blog/_drafts/tokenized-gated-messaging.md

 ## Websocket Implementation

-There is a websocket implementation of this on [github](https://github.com/darrylwest/websocket-access-service) based on [node messaging commons](https://github.com/darrylwest/node-messaging-commons).
-To install and try out, just create a test project do this:
+There is a [websocket implementation](https://github.com/darrylwest/websocket-access-service) of this on github based on [node messaging commons](https://github.com/darrylwest/node-messaging-commons).
+To install and try out, just create a test messaging project and do this:

 ~~~
 	npm install websocket-access-service --save
 ~~~

+The module includes examples with a small JSON database of users to get you started.

-It offers a alternative to standard request/response access methods.
+The websocket access implementation offers a alternative to standard request/response access methods.